COVID-19 HEALTH & SAFETY PROTOCOL FOR IN-STUDIO CLASSES

 What to bring

 - Small storage bin.
 Every student should have her/his own plastic bin to transport dance shoes to and from the studio.
 A dish or small toy bin will work well.
-No dance bags will be allowed inside the building.
+Dance bags are discouraged.

 - Dance shoes.
 Dance shoes are not to be worn outside the classroom.
 Hip hop dancers must have a pair of sneakers dedicated to class that are not worn outside of class.

-- Hand sanitizer (optional).
-Hand sanitizer is available at each entrance and in each classroom, but students are welcome to bring their own.
+- Hand sanitizer is available at each entrance and in each classroom, but students are welcome to bring their own.

-Dancers: Put your mask on while inside your car, then use the stairs closest to the main entrance to come up to the balcony.
+Dancers: Use the stairs closest to the main entrance to come up to the balcony.
 Locate the outer door associated with your class and stand on a mark outside your entrance to wait for your instructor to invite you in.
-Your instructor may ask you a few health questions and then lead you and your classmates to your classroom.
-Please arrive ready to dance; dressing rooms and locker areas are closed.
-Cover-ups may be worn into the building and stored in your personal bin.
+Please arrive ready to dance; cover-ups may be worn into the building and stored in your personal bin.

 When exiting, walk past the elevator and use the far staircase to walk down to the parking lot.

-Parents: Our lobby is closed.
-Please drop off and pick up dancers on time.
+Parents: Please drop off and pick up dancers on time.
 During the first week, parents of younger children may walk students up to their entrance before class and wait on the balcony at pick-up time.
-Masks are required. *If your dancer is not able to use the bathroom independently, please see the Preschool Dance section below.

 - Carry your dance shoes, water bottle, and any necessary personal items into the classroom in your plastic bin.
 Your instructor will direct you to a spot by the mirror to change from your street shoes to your dance shoes.
 Street shoes are not to be worn past the front line of tape in the classroom.